emlab-solutions/pyemaps/README.md

 ## License [`↩`](#contents) <a id="license"></a>

- __pyemaps__ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ __pyemaps__ is distributed for electron diffraction and microscopy research, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 * __pyemaps__ is for non-commercial use.
 * __pyemaps__ is free software under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.